-Category: Individual Fiction (Divisions C-F) Division C (Grade 3) Division E (Grades 6-8) Division D (Grades 4-5) Division F (Grades 9-12) Note: Division E and F can choose between Storyboard or Digital Med dia Presentation.
-Category: Family/Group Fiction (Divisions A, B, J, K, L) Division A (Pre-Kindergarten - Kindergarten) Division J (Grades 3-5) Division B (Grades 1-2) Division K (Grades 6-8) My group members:, Division L (Grades 9-12) ,, Note: Only 2 to 3 students in a group.
-If a group project has students various grades, the project should be placed in the division of the old student.
-This does not include class projects.
-Division K and L can che between Storyboard or Digital Media Presentation.
-STEP 2: BIBLIOGRAPHIC INFORMATION Use the copyright page to identify the bibliographic information Title: Name of the Book.
-Make sure the title is underlined or use italics if typi Author: The person who wrote the words or text in a book.
-For my son, Max -L.P.
-To Katy and Mae -T.D.
-To Katy and Mae -T.D.
-The operated C DRILLy is a Three Control of DRILLy Son Drawn.
-The operated C DRILLy is a Three Control of DRILLy Son Drawn.
-See operated Control of DRILLy Son Drawn Manufactured on China.
-No way on any part of the holes be used or rependend in China.
-No way on any part of the holes be used or rependend in any answer whether whether any one of the part of the part of the seed of the part of DRILLy Son DRILLy Publisher: The company that printed and distributed the book The state of the s
+Individual Fiction (Divisions C-F) Division C (Grade 3) Division E (Grades 6-8)Divisio Division E (Grades 6-8)Division D (Grades 4-5) Division F (Grades 9-12) Note: Division E and F can choose between Storyboard or Digital Media Presentation.
+Category: Family/Group Fiction (Divisions A, B, J, K, L) Division J (Grades 3-5) Division A (Pre-Kindergarten - Kindergarten) Division K (Grades 6-8) Division B (Grades 1-2) Division L (Grades 9-12) ly group member s: Note: Only 2 to 3 students in a group.
+If a group project has should be placed in the division of the oldest student.
+This and L can choose between Storyboard or Digital Media Pres does not include class projects.
+Division K

+STEP 2: BIBLIOGRAPHIC INFORMATION

+Use the copyright page to identify the bibliographic information Title of the book - Underline, if writing - italicize, if typing Author - the person who wrote the book Publisher - the company that printed and distributed the book Publication - The date the book was published